-Another thing to keep in mind that PCIe Gen 5 SSDs tend to heat up more and when they reach a certain threshold, they would throttle down the speed meaning in the real world, you might actually get more real-world performance from a PCIe Gen 4 SSD than you would with a PCIe Gen 5 SSD.
+Also, PCIe Gen 5 SSDs tend to heat up more and when they do, they throttle down the performance to levels even below Gen 4 SSDs, meaning you might get better real-world performance from a PCIe Gen 4 SSD.

 Comments